 In this paper we analyse the moderating effects of family nature and pyramidal ownership on the relationship between corporate diversification and performance in Chilean companies.
 Using a sample of 104 companies listed on the Santiago Stock Exchange between 2005 and 2016, we report a diversification discount.
 Second, we find that when firms are owned by a family, the relationship between performance and diversification is positive.
 However, when family ownership is pyramidal, the relationship between performance and diversification becomes negative.

-Espinosa, C., Jara, M. and Maquieira, C. (2017).
+Espinosa, C., Jara, M. and Maquieira, C. (2018).
 The Influence of Family and Pyramidal Ownership on Corporate Diversification in Chile.
-Forthcoming North American Journal of Economics and Finance.
+North American Journal of Economics and Finance, Vol. 43, pp. 158-168.